 Get involved with the MBDH:

-Join our bimonthly Water Data Forum webinar series, presented in collaboration with the Cleveland Water Alliance and the Water Environment Federation—a cross-sector panel discussion of experts on all aspects of water, data, and innovation.
+Join our quarterly Water Data Forum webinar series, presented in collaboration with the Cleveland Water Alliance and the Water Environment Federation—a cross-sector panel discussion of experts on all aspects of water, data, and innovation.
 These webinars took place monthly throughout 2021, and resumed as bimonthly webinars in March 2022.
+In 2023, the webinars are being presented on a quarterly basis.
 See our Water Data Forum Sessions page for more information.

 Participate in our aquatic invasive species workshop and community data needs assessment activities.
 These activities began in December 2021.
 Complete our contact form to stay aware of upcoming activities.